auntyemman/alx-zero_day/0x03-git/README.md

-# This is a modification of my README file
+# This is a re-modification of my README file

 This introduces the potential ***Software Engineer*** to the basic of git and github.